 The Java language is only part of the package.
 Java has been extended to include powerful, highly scalable, and secure applications collectively called Java EE (Java Enterprise Edition).
 Java EE encompases a series of technologies designed for complex applications with multiple tiers and integrations to non-Java systems.
 If you are working on a large Java project with multiple levels of interaction, for example web APIs, database interactions, and a business layer, then you will need someone with Java EE skills.
 Fortunately, Java EE also has a certification path which includes certifications in specific niches.
 The certification path is here.

 Java may have a long lineage in technical terms, but it is by no means stagnant.
 Both the programming language and its extensions have grown over time.
 An expert candidate will have adapted as Java has grown.

-“The additional skill sets you want to look for largely depend on how Java will be used in your project(s).”
+4) Any additional skill sets you are looking for will depend on how Java will be used in your project(s).

 So, good luck!
 The work opportunities for Java developers continue to flourish.
 The technology is solid and has managed to adapt with the times and stay relevant.
 Finding a great Java developer may not be easy, but great Java developers can provide all sorts of opportunities for your business to excel.